YusraFaiz/WebScraping/README.md

 1) Make a new folder --> "scraper" and paste it on desktop.
 2) open cmd
 3) change the directory to  cd Desktop/scraper
-4) create virtual env bt typing--> virtualenv env
+4) create virtual env by typing--> virtualenv env
 5) cd env
 6) cd scripts
 7) activate